 The active ingredient in our PathoCide Solution is hypochlorous acid, an acid that the human immune system uses to kill pathogens throughout the body.
 For example when invading pathogens enter the body; the immune system recognizes the problem and proceeds to destroy the harmful cells with hypochlorous acid.

-Hypochlorous acid reacts readily with a variety of microbial sub-cellular compounds, interferes with metabolic processes, and kills individual bacterium exposed within milliseconds.
+Hypochlorous acid reacts readily with a variety of microbial sub-cellular compounds, interferes with metabolic processes, and kills individual bacterium exposed within milliseconds (see time kill studies for more on dwell time).
 Specifically, it is a great bactericidal due to three different kill mechanisms.

 - HOCl: Hypochlorous acid attacks the entire membrane “burning” through the cell wall helping to flood the cell.
 Once inside the cell, hypochlorous acid oxidizes or burns the organelles and other biological matter (lysis kill).
 Hypochlorous acid causes the disintegration or rupture of the cell membrane, resulting in the release of cell contents and the subsequent death of the cell.
 This process, called lysis, ensures that resistant bacterial strains can never develop.